Blue-eyed Ground-Dove

 • Habitat: Tropical savanna of eastern Brazil

-Blue-eyed Ground Dove range map, ABCWith a population estimated at just 16 birds, the Blue-eyed Ground-Dove is one of the rarest birds in Brazil, a country that's home to many rare species found nowhere else, including the Stresemann's Bristlefront, Grey-breasted Parakeet, São Paulo Marsh Antwren, and Cherry-throated Tanager.
+With a population estimated at just 16 birds, the Blue-eyed Ground-Dove is one of the rarest birds in a country that's home to many rare species found nowhere else, including the Stresemann's Bristlefront, Gray-breasted Parakeet, Marsh Antwren, and Cherry-throated Tanager.

-This small dove is named for its vivid blue eyes, which match the spots on its wings and contrast with the rest of its rich tawny and rufous plumage.
-The species was considered extinct until 2015, when ornithologist Rafael Bessa made the discovery of a lifetime.
+This small, mostly cinnamon-colored dove is named for its vivid blue eyes, which match the spots dotting its wings.
+It was considered a lost species until its rediscovery in 2015, when ornithologist Rafael Bessa heard an unfamiliar bird while conducting field work.

 Re-finding the Rarest